apache/arrow-nanoarrow/dev/release/README.md

 Finally, run
 [03-source.sh](https://github.com/apache/arrow-nanoarrow/blob/main/dev/release/03-source.sh).
-This step can be done by any Arrow comitter.
+This step can be done by any Arrow committer.
 The caller of this script does not need to be on any particular branch but *does* need the [dev/release/.env](https://github.com/apache/arrow-nanoarrow/blob/main/dev/release/.env.example) file to exist setting the appropriate `APACHE_USERNAME` environment variable.